Nick Clegg sceptical on Lords reform referendum

 A number of Conservative backbenchers have objected to the Lords reform plans, threatening to block their passage through the Commons - despite the commitment of their party leadership to the proposals.

-But Mr Clegg said: "When the public is asked, the public, it seems to me, just shrugs its shoulders and says, 'well of course the people who make the laws of the land should be elected by the people who have to obey the laws of the land'."'Unhealthy for our politics'
+But Mr Clegg said: "When the public is asked, the public, it seems to me, just shrugs its shoulders and says, 'well of course the people who make the laws of the land should be elected by the people who have to obey the laws of the land'."

 For these reasons, he said, the draft House of Lords Reform Bill committee "would have to work hard to make the case that the public should be asked to spend millions of pounds on a referendum".